BuildingLink/SeniorEvaluation/README.md

 ✅ A facility can block a worker from being assigned to future shifts.

 ✅ Blocked workers must not be assignable to future shifts at the blocking facility.

-✅ Ratings are stored with shift-level granularity and immutable.